 Karin ran her first Iditarod in the spectacularly cold and windy 2009.
 She ran Iditarod each year after that, 2009-2014.
 Balancing the almost impossible task of working full time while training for Iditarod, this way of life became a natural fit for Karin's abundant energy and focus.

 In November 2014, while out training her dog team, Karin was struck by a speeding truck that left the highway.
 The dogs survived unscathed, but Karin broke her back in three places as well sustaining significant soft tissue damage.

 Karin worked hard to make a comeback.
-After only one year off, she completed Iditarod again in 2016, and followed up with her eighth race in 2017.
+After only one year off, she completed Iditarod again in 2016, 2017, and 2020.

 Karin's injuries will be a lifelong challenge, and continue to cause significant pain and reduced mobility.
-Karin is now exploring the world of dog sled expeditions, although we should not rule out a return to racing in the future!
+Karin does not give up easily though, and continues to run dogs and race in the most extreme sled dog races in the world.